Mortal wound: Modern usage

-Usage in law

-The Law Dictionary (2013) defines the term mortal wound as "the term that is applied to a wound that is fatal".
+Legal usage

+The term "mortal wound" may be defined by statute.
+For example, in New Zealand, the term is defined by the Crimes Act of 1961 as a dangerous act that is legally causative of death.
+In other contexts, the term may be used to indicate a wound that is nontrivial.
+More broadly, the term has been observed to be used with three possible meanings: (i) an injury that is likely to cause death to an average person under normal circumstances (ii) an injury that has a high likelihood of causing the victim death if left untreated medically; (iii) an injury that is likely to cause death even though it does not apply to the first two circumstances (e.g. a minor injury neglected by the victim).

 In the 2007 Republic of Philippines Supreme Court Petition for Review of Lazaro (petitioner) versus Crisaldo Alberto (prosecutor) the decision report uses the term "mortal wound", it discusses the importance of being able to discern whether the petitioner had inflicted a mortal or non-mortal wound on the prosecutor Crisaldo in determining the sentence for Lazaro.
 If the Jury believed that Crisaldo had been inflicted with a mortal wound, which would have led to death if untreated, then Lazaro would be accused of attempted murder, rather than frustrated murder.

-According to Causation in Criminal Law from the Pennsylvania Law Review the term "mortal wound" is used to denote that an injury is serious.
-In Causation in the Law from Oxford University Press, the term "mortal wound" is given three meanings: (i) an injury that is likely to cause death to an average person under normal circumstances (ii) an injury that has a high likelihood of causing the victim death if left untreated medically; (iii) an injury that is likely to cause death even though it does not apply to the first two circumstances (e.g. a minor injury neglected by the victim).

 Usage in the media

 The 2018 Australian news article Dutton delivers mortal wound to Turnbull uses the term metaphorically as the death of Prime minister Turnbull's party's support.
 Member of parliament Petter Dutton challenged Prime minister Malcolm Turnbull for leadership of the Australian Liberal Party.
 The article describes it as when fewer than 60% of a prime minister's colleagues support him, he is a "dead leader walking."

-Being Frightened is not a Mortal Wound is a 2017 article written by the Times Columnist as a response to a letter on 2 November, Let’s rethink Halloween Fireworks.
-The letter describes its dissatisfaction with the belief that taking offence is synonymous with being mortally wounded.
-They use this stance to argue that people are being overly cautious by trying to alter the Halloween fireworks due to the possibility of frightening animals and children.